cyberphor/knowledge-base/programming/devops/README.md

 # DevOps
 DevOps is an organizational strategy for rapidly producing high-quality software.
+* Source of Truth: all configurations are saved as code

 **Organizational Strategy**
 An Organizational strategy describes how people, process, and technology will be used to meet business requirements.